 The purpose of travel must be inherent to the UW and ASUW educational mission and beneficial to the student body.

-ASUW retains the right to limit the amount of payment or reimbursement for approved travel expenses within available budgetary funds following the payment schedule listed below:
+ASUW retains the right to limit the amount of payment or reimbursement for approved travel expenses within available budgetary funds following the payment rules below:

+Maximum allowed for airfare is $500.
+The maximum for airfare will be reviewed and adjusted, if necessary, every two (2) years by the RSO Funding Board.

+Lodging, Meals, and Ground Transportation will be base off the current GSA standard Per Diem for the location being traveled to.